 - 9am to 6pm

-I’ve not written about this one yet, but the location for this short and relatively small market is rather nice (if a little far away from the usual tourist paths).
+I’ve not written about this one yet, but the host for this short and relatively small market is rather nice (if a little far away from the usual tourist paths).

-I believe these markets skipped the Easter that just passed.
+These markets skipped Easter the last two years.
 Here the details from 2023 or earlier…

 Palais Niederösterreich

-- Hours are TBA for the next edition of this two-day special market (if it repeats), but normally something like 10am to 9pm.
+- Hours are TBA for any future edition of this two-day special market (if it repeats in the future), but normally something like 10am to 9pm.

 Musical entertainment usually continues through both days at regular intervals, featuring brass bands, singers, and other musicians from the province of Lower Austria.
 Great for regional products (and produce).